syncfusion-content/flutter-docs/Flutter/range-selector/basic-features.md

 ## Inactive color

 It represents the color applied to the inactive track and active divisors.

+The active side of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) is between `start` and `end` thumbs.

-The `inactive` side of the range selector is between the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) value and the left thumb, and the right thumb and the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) value.
+The inactive side of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) is between the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) value and the left thumb, and the right thumb and the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) value.

+For RTL, the inactive side is between the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/max.html) value and the left thumb, and the right thumb and the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/min.html) value.

 {% tabs %}
 {% highlight Dart %}